 To help everyone in developing and honoring a healthy self-acceptance of who they genuinely are—no matter their age, sex, race, creed, sexual orientation, gender identity, religion, national origin, ancestry and disability, marital or familial status—while extending the same grace and decency to everybody else, no matter theirs.

-Our goal is to have a beneficial influence on clients by providing nonjudgmental positive regard while presenting accurate sexuality re-education, effective relating skills guidance, and supportive encouragement leading to informed and healthy choices.
+Our goal is to have a beneficial influence on clients by providing nonjudgmental positive regard while presenting accurate information, effective relating skills guidance, and supportive encouragement leading to informed healthy choices and behaviors.

 We treat every client with dignity and respect by promoting lasting psychological empowerment in a manner congruent to each person's self-determined goals, values and beliefs.